jpoehnelt/directory-schema-validator/README.md

 ## Description

-Validate file directory structure with an extension of JSON schema.
+Validate directory structure and file contents with an extension of JSON schema.

 ## Install